AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Envelop icon

 Adding cars to your policy will increase your rates, but you can get a discount on premiums by sheltering multiple cars under the same policy.
-For instance, you just bought your 16-year-old a car and are considering initiating a separate policy.
-However, when it comes to car insurance, bundling is better.
+For instance, maybe you just bought your 16-year-old a car, or maybe you and your partner just moved in together and they also have a vehicle.
+When you have multiple cars in one household, you will save money by insuring them on the same policy, rather than separate policies.

 Find out if you're overpaying for auto insurance.